Supporting the places we know and love

 From its inception in 2006, ABOUTAsia Travel & Schools has been committed to the concept that transformative travel can, and will, bring tangible benefit to local communities.

-Tourism is the primary means of upward economic mobility in northwest Cambodia, and abilities in the English language is the single greatest direct predictor of success within tourism in Cambodia.
-To bring familiarity with the English language from a younger age, the charity partner with government schools to teach English to children.
-These classes are fully funded by ABOUTAsia Schools, with teachers paid, trained, and supplied in-house.
+Tourism is the primary means of upward economic mobility in north-west Cambodia, and abilities in the English language is the single greatest direct predictor of success within tourism in Cambodia.
+To bring familiarity with the English language from a younger age, the charity partners with government schools to teach English to children.
+These classes are fully funded by ABOUTAsia Schools, with teachers paid, trained and supplied in-house.

-ABOUTAsia Schools’ newest and most exciting project began in late 2014, with the opening of their first village learning center, just north of Siem Reap.
-They are one part library, one part classroom, and one part community center.
-Each have two full-time staff-members who function as English teachers and librarians, and they are well stocked with a library, art supplies, sporting equipment, and much more.
+ABOUTAsia Schools’ newest and most exciting project began in late 2014, with the opening of their first village learning centre, just north of Siem Reap.
+They are one part library, one part classroom, and one part community centre.
+Each has two full-time staff-members who function as English teachers and librarians, and they are well stocked with a library, art supplies, sporting equipment and much more.

 There are hundreds of thousands of children living on the streets in Bolivia – children without homes, with insufficient food, mostly without anyone to care for them.